jmeile/JMMidiBassPedalController/README.md

 `python FootController.py --config "my-config.xml"`

 ## Troobleshooting
-If your equipment is not reacting as expected, then activate the **debug mode** as follows:
+If your equipment is not reacting as expected, then you can debug the system as follows

-`python FootController.py --config "my-config.xml" --verbose`

-Then check the **log file**, which should be called: *debug.log* and it should be stored in the same folder of *FootController.py*.
-Please enable this mode only if you are experiencing problems; it may decrease the performance of your system.

-You can also debug your system by watching the **MIDI** messages comming out from your laptop or the **Raspberry Pi**.
+You can debug your system by watching the **MIDI** messages comming out from your laptop or the **Raspberry Pi**.
 For doing this use a software for intercepting MIDI messages, ie:

 - Under Windows:
   - [Bome Send SX](https://www.bome.com/products/sendsx).